 Catheter ablation can be used to treat a variety of heart rhythm abnormalities and may be an alternative to medications.
 Arrhythmias that may be treated with catheter ablation include: atrial fibrillation, atrial flutter, supraventricular tachycardias (SVTs or arrhythmias involving the upper chambers of the heart) and ventricular tachycardia (VT or arrhythmias involving the lower chamber of the heart).
 In many cases catheter ablation may be a curative procedure.

-The Heart Rhythm Disorders Program of the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
+The Cardiac Arrhythmia Service of the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
 Treatment is provided by some of the world's most experienced physicians in cardiac electrophysiology (the study of the heart’s electrical system).
 They perform more than 3,000 procedures annually, utilizing the latest medications, devices and innovative care approaches.
-Many of the most complex patients from around the country and the world are referred to the Heart Rhythm Disorders Program.
+Many of the most complex patients from around the country and the world are referred to the Cardiac Arrhythmia Service.

 With 47,000 outpatient visits each year, the Heart & Vascular Center is one of the largest in the United States, treating over 7,000 inpatients and performing more than 8,000 procedures annually at our state-of-the-art Shapiro Cardiovascular Center.

-There are many types of heart rhythm disorders.
+There are many types of cardiac arrhythmias.
 Some are benign, while others can be life threatening.
 A careful evaluation by a heart rhythm specialist (cardiac electrophysiologist) can help determine what type of heart rhythm problem you have and what the treatment options are.
 While some abnormalities require no treatment, others may require taking medication or the implantation of an electronic cardiac device, such as a pacemaker or implantable cardioverter defibrillator (ICD).

 Catheter ablation may be a treatment option that can cure an arrhythmia, making the need for medications unnecessary, or an adjunct to device therapy, to prevent recurrent shocks from an ICD, for example.
-You can find out the best treatment options for your abnormal heart rhythm by consulting with a heart rhythm expert, such as those found at the Heart Rhythm Disorders Program of Brigham and Women’s Hospital.
+You can find out the best treatment options for your abnormal heart rhythm by consulting with a heart rhythm expert, such as those found at the Cardiac Arrhythmia Service of Brigham and Women’s Hospital.
 Our team is highly experienced at performing these procedures, and in many cases were the pioneers in developing them.